corefan/xenko-docs/en/manual/ui/ui-editor.md

 The number in parentheses indicates the number of children an element has.
 Some elements, such as buttons, can only have one child.

-You can drag and drop elements inside the visual tree to re-order them.
+To re-order elements in the visual tree, drag and drop them.

 To move an element to a new group, right-click the element and select **Group into**.
 For example, to create a new grid and move an element into it, right-click the element and select **Group into > Grid**.